ytitov/grpc-rust-dart-demo/readme.md

   may also need to run: `pub global activate protoc_plugin`

 # proto files
 The proto files are found inside the base `proto` folder.
+Anytime there is a change to any `.proto` files these commands must be executed to update the generated code
 ## Generating code
 ### Client - dart
 Execute the `gen_protos.sh` script
 ### Server - rust
-To generate code for the server, run `cargo run --bin build-proto-server` in the `sy-server` directory.
-This only needs to be done when it is updated.
-See `build-proto-server.rs` file for details in what it generates and where it goes.
+Execute `cargo run --bin build-proto-server` in the `sy-server` directory.

 # Server
 ## database